kmaurinjones/Ontario-Building-Code-Chat/project-outline.md

 1. Create a Streamlit-based conversational interface for the Ontario Building Code
 2. Implement efficient text extraction and processing from the specified webpage
 3. Utilize vector database (ChromaDB) for storing and retrieving relevant information
-4. Provide real-time chat interactions using GPT-4-mini
+4. Provide real-time chat interactions using gpt-4o-mini
 5. Implement basic security measures to control access
+6. Maintain accurate token usage tracking and cost estimation

 ## Components
 1. Web Scraping